Frequently Asked Questions

 If I have a MSN, what is the DNP program of study at Auburn?

-For applicants with an MSN degree, the Auburn DNP program is a post-master's for NPs.
-It is a 5-semester full-time program.
+The Auburn DNP program is a 5 semester, full-time, post-masters program for NPs.
 Courses are offered in an online/distance format and designed to prepare nursing practice scholars.
 Graduates have the ability to translate knowledge to benefit patient populations within the practice environment.
 The program of study encompasses didactic courses, a clinical experience, and a scholarly project that synthesizes the DNP student's learning.

-No. DNP students are only admitted for initial enrollment in the summer semester.
+No. DNP students are only admitted for enrollment in Summer Semester.
 The coursework follows a defined sequence.

 What is the on-campus class session?